 A successor trustee is an individual who steps in and takes control when the trustmaker or grantor -- the person who made and funded the trust -- becomes incapacitated or dies.
-In most cases, the grantor of a revocable living trust acts as trustee during his lifetime.
+In most cases, the grantor of a trust acts as trustee during his lifetime.

-Successor trustee fees are either dictated by the terms of the revocable living trust agreement or by state law.
+Successor trustee fees are either dictated by the terms of the trust agreement or by state law.
 These laws usually provide guidelines as to what is considered a "reasonable fee" based on how complex the trust is, how much time it will take to administer and settle and whether the trustmaker's estate is subject to estate taxes.
 The laws also take into consideration whether the validity of the trust or the choice of the successor trustee is likely to be or has been challenged by the trust beneficiaries.

 These fees are also dictated by the terms of the trust agreement or by state law.
 They are usually calculated similarly to the successor trustee's fee.

 Accounting fees will vary depending on the overall value of the trust and the type of assets it holds.
 A "small" trust based on its overall value may own 25 different stocks and bonds, and this could generate more in the way of accounting fees than a larger, more valuable trust that owns only a primary residence, a bank account, and a CD.

 If the grantor's estate is subject to estate taxes at the state or federal level, accounting fees may also include the preparation and filing of these tax returns.
 Although the federal estate tax exemption is $5.45 million as of 2016, state thresholds are often considerably less.
 Some estates that would not owe taxes or require a return at the federal level may still have to deal with this expense at the state level.